Pooventhiran/SoftCovery/README.md

 Hello, Software peeps!
 Wanna find only software news, and that too on specific topics?
 SoftCovery is here for the rescue.

-Given a natural language query and select the fields of interest, it will shoot you with the top 10 news related to the constraints.
+Given a natural language query and the fields of interest, it will shoot you with the top 10 news related to the constraints.